 Preschool Art Activity with Recycled Greeting Cards

-Greeting cards are fun to reuse for a preschool craft with scissors and glue.
-Recycle some cards with pictures of pretty flowers or other designs for this creative process art activity.
+Greeting cards are easy to reuse for a preschool craft.
+Recycle cards with pictures of pretty flowers for this creative process art activity.

 This post contains affiliate links.
 Privacy and Disclosure

-Greeting cards are perfect for using in kids crafts.
-They have beautiful colors and designs, and are easy to cut and glue.
-It's nice to be able to reuse cards for an art activity to extend their special meaning.
+Greeting cards are perfect for reusing in kids crafts.
+They have beautiful colors and designs, they're easy to cut and glue, and there's no cost to you!

-Cards you receive for a holiday or birthday are often printed with pretty flowers, everything from a country garden to a bouquet of roses.
-The cards with flower designs are the ones to choose for this Spring process art activity.
+Cards with flower designs are the ones to choose for this spring art activity.
+Holiday cards are often printed with pretty flowers, everything from a country garden to a bouquet of roses.

 Flower garden art activity

-This activity promotes fine motor skills and scissor practice.
-The activity should be child-led, meaning kids can choose the materials and create designs on their own.
+This activity can be child-led, meaning kids choose the materials and create designs on their own.

 Set out several greeting cards along with a variety of basic craft materials.
 Then let kids explore the materials to create a flower garden - or anything they choose!